 Trinity reaches out to the community in many ways.
-We strive to meet the needs of our neighbors through our Jubilee Ministries: the Jubilee Food Cupboard, the Jubilee Diaper Ministry, the Living Room, and Community Meals.
+We strive to meet the needs of our neighbors through our Jubilee Ministries: the Jubilee Food Cupboard and the Jubilee Diaper Ministry.
 We also have several Lay Ministries that help with activities of the church.

 - Jubilee Food Cupboard – The Jubilee Cupboard provides monthly food assistance and is open Thursdays from 9:00am until noon.
 During our business hours you can come and receive a free box of food and look through our donated clothing and home goods.
 Last year we served over 800 individuals and families by giving out more than 91,000 pounds of food.
 For more information please call (413) 967-3274 or email Jubilee_Cupboard@Trinityware.org.
 Donations of non-perishable food are welcomed during open hours or a pre arranged convenient time.
 Food may also be donated to The Jubilee Cupboard at a drop off box at the Ware Big Y Supermarket.
 Monetary donations may be mailed to Jubilee Cupboard, P.O.
 Box 447, Ware, MA 01082